jckavanagh/eviction-hearing-parser-landlord_mapper/environment_setup/README_environment.md

 `./environment_setup/test_database_connection.py`

 TASK: Check Supabase for test_table (via navigation sidebar: Table Editor, Database, etc)

-TASK: In terminal prompt 'What would you like to do with test_table?'
+TASK: Respond to terminal prompt 'What would you like to do with test_table?'
 Enter choice [2] to delete test_table from Database

 ## 4. Initialize Eviction Parser Tables & Views in Supabase Database